sj-piano/eth-contract-hello-world/README.md

 Run `task show-example-script-commands` to see a list of examples that demonstrate how to use the various scripts.

+Note: If you would like to see log output during deployment, use the underlying script command: `node scripts/hello-world-deploy.js --log-level info`

 Run `node scripts/check-contract-exists` to confirm deployment.

-Run `task get-message -- --network=local` to print the message stored in the contract.
+Run `node scripts/hello-world-get-message.js` to print the message stored in the contract.

 Copy the example input file:
 `cp input-data/example-input-data-update-message.json input-data/input-data-update-message.json`

 Open it and specify a new message.

-Run `task estimate-fees
+Run `node scripts/hello-world-update-message.js --input-file-json input-data/example-input-data-update-message.json` to update the message stored in the contract.

+### Walkthrough - Sepolia testnet

+### Walkthrough - Ethereum mainnet

 <p align="right">(<a href="#readme-top">back to top</a>)</p>